 For small business owners, filing Tax Deducted at Source (TDS) returns is a key part of compliance.
 Certain payments made by businesses are subject to tax deductions at the source through a method called TDS.
 These deductions must be reported and the necessary information must be provided to the tax authorities when filing TDS returns.

-Small business owners have to gather necessary data before filing TDS returns.
-Getting a Tax Deduction and Collection Account Number (TAN) and collecting details on the deductees are part of this.
+Small business owners must gather the necessary data before filing TDS returns.
+Obtaining a Tax Deduction and Collection Account Number (TAN) and collecting details on the deductees are part of this process.

-Obtain TAN (Tax Deduction and Collection Account Number)
+Obtain TAN (Tax Dedication and Collection Account Number)

 A TAN is a special identification number necessary for withholding and collecting taxes at the source.
-Small business owners can go to the tax authority’s official website, fill out the TAN application form with the required information, provide supporting documentation, and pay any required costs to receive a TAN.
+Small business owners can visit the tax authority’s official website, complete the TAN application form with the required information, provide supporting documentation, and pay any applicable fees to obtain a TAN.
 The business will be able to deduct and submit taxes after receiving the TAN, which will be issued after verification.

 Prepare TDS Return: